jaimetam/READme-Generator/README.md

 ## installation
 no instalation required
-chek package file for dependencis
+check package file for dependencis

 ## Usage
 it is use to create a readme file with a tamplate